gpuweb/WSL/Spec/source/index.rst

 To check that a ternary conditional is well-typed:

 #.
 Check that its condition is well-typed and of type bool
 #.
+If both of its branches are integer literals, then the whole expression is well-typed and has type ``int`` (right-value).
+#.
+Otherwise:

+    #.
 Check that if one of its branches is the null literal then the other is not
     #.
 Check that both of its branches are well-typed
     #.
 Check that the types of its branches are both right-value types and the same
     #.
 Check that this same type is neither a pointer type nor an array reference type.
     #.
 Then the whole expression is well-typed, and of that type

 .. math::
     :nowrap: